toebeann/BepInEx.SupermarketSimulator/README.md

 #### Windows

-Extract the .zip into the game folder replacing any files if prompted, run the game once to prepare the game for modding (it can take a while for the game to launch, be patient), then quit the game at the main menu and you're good to go.
+Extract the .zip into the game folder replacing any files if prompted, run the game once to prepare the game for modding (it can take a couple of minutes before you will see anything happening, be patient), then quit the game at the main menu and you're good to go.
 Remember to check the [Installing mods](#installing-mods) section below for info on how to install mods!

 If something doesn't go according to plan or you need further guidance, please refer to the [full instructions](#full-instructions-for-windows-linux-and-steam-deck-handhelds) below.
 Don't worry, it looks harder than it is. **Please don't skimread!**